sguox002/leetcode/dp/dp-medium I.md

     }
 ```

-376. Wiggle Subsequence
+376. Wiggle Subsequence<br/>
-return the max length of the wiggling subsequence
+return the max length of the wiggling subsequence<br/>
 - by tracking the number of down and ups
 - when num[i]>num[i-1], we increase up, up[i]=dn[i-1]+1 (since the two are dependent)
 - when num[i]<num[i-1], we increase down
 - equal case: no change
 - final answer shall be the max of up and down ending at the last element

-264. Ugly Number II
+264. Ugly Number II<br/>

-only has factor of 2,3,5, find the nth ugly number
+only has factor of 2,3,5, find the nth ugly number<br/>

-iteratively find the next ugly number, it shall be the min of previous *2 *3 *5
+iteratively find the next ugly number, it shall be the min of previous *2 *3 *5<br/>

-use 3 pointers i: *2, j *3, k: *5 represents the current 3 min ugly number.
+use 3 pointers i: *2, j *3, k: *5 represents the current 3 min ugly number.<br/>
 ```cpp
     int nthUglyNumber(int n) {
         vector<int> dp(n);